sammyhaq/gaitmate/README.md

 more robust code and features.

 ## State Execution
-The overall theoretical execution of this device is akin to that of a finate deterministic automata with 4 states: "walking", "vibrating", "recovering", and "paused."
+The overall theoretical execution of this device is akin to that of a finite deterministic automata with 4 states: "walking", "vibrating", "recovering", and "paused."
 Details of each state are shown below: